 Remove Dirt & Debris from Your Engine and Transmission Areas

-Clean the dirt and debris around your cooling fan and engine.
+Clean the dirt and debris around your cooling fins and engine.
 You’ll also want to clean around your transmission and fans.

 Clean Your Battery Terminals

 If you find corrosion on your battery terminals, clean them using a baking soda and water solution containing 2 cups of water and 3 heaping tablespoons of baking soda.
 Use a wire brush to remove corrosion.

 Make sure terminals are making good connections.
 Using a thin coating of dielectric grease on your terminals and your electrical components can help reduce corrosion.

 Fully Charge or Remove Your Battery